hisovereign/Fade-Monitors/README.md

 	xrandr --output <output-name> --brightness 1.0

 ⚠️ Note: This script **does not work with Nightlight or Redshift**.
 Using them at the same time will cause conflicts with brightness and gamma adjustments.
-⚠️ Note: This version does not implement single-instance locking.
-Running multiple Fade Monitor scripts simultaneously may cause gamma or brightness flashes.